 Different fees may be negotiated with wholesale clients (as defined in the Corporations Act).
-Prime Value may also rebate performance fees on investments made by employees, directors, related parties and non-profit and philanthropic organisations subject to compliance with legal requirements.
+Prime Value may also rebate performance fees on investments made by employees, directors, related parties and non-profit and Indirect investors receive reporting directly from the relevant IDPS operator, not Prime Value.
+Indirect investors should refer to their IDPS PDS or other similar disclosure document for information as to the reports they will receive regarding their investment in a Fund.